rayyamhk/Matrix.js/README.md

 @return { Number } - Returns p-norm of the matrix.
 ```
 Find the matrix norm of any matrix with respect to the choice of norm.
 The norms are **not cached**.
+1-norm: maximum absolute column sum of the matrix
+2-norm: the largest singular value of matrix
+Infinity-norm: maximum absolute row sum of the matrix
+Frobenius norm: Euclidean norm invloving all entries
 ```
 const A = new Matrix([
   [1, 7, -5, 2, -7],